 Assistive listening devices (ALDs) are available for use at the museum.
 For lectures and other programs in our theaters, these can be picked up at the box office.
 For other programs, and to ensure availability, please call 310-443-7020 or email email@example.com in advance.

 Large-print texts of the interpretive labels in many of our galleries are available upon request.
 Ask any gallery attendant or staffperson for assistance.

 Services such as sign language interpretation, live transcription, and alternate format materials can be arranged.
 Please contact us at least 10 working days before your visit at 310-443-7020 or firstname.lastname@example.org to discuss your needs.

 Trained service animals are welcome in all spaces throughout the museum.
 We welcome other supervised and leashed domesticated animals only in the museum’s courtyard.

 Getting Around the Museum

-All of the museum’s public galleries are accessible to wheelchair users and other visitors who cannot use stairs.
+All of the museum’s galleries are accessible to wheelchair users and other visitors who cannot use stairs.

-Visitors may be dropped off in the parking garage underneath the museum, where there is an accessible ramp.
+Visitors may also be dropped off in the parking garage beneath the museum, where there is an accessible ramp.
 Drivers spending less than 10 minutes in the parking garage will not be charged a parking fee.
 Access the parking garage from Westwood Boulevard during museum hours.
 The parking entrance on Glendon Avenue is only open on weekdays.

 Seating and Resting Areas